 If W2 employee, 2 years tax returns including W2s.

 If self-employed, two years tax returns.
-If you have been self employed for 12 months, call us and see what we can do.
+If you have been self employed for 12 months, call us for further information.

-Social security, retirement, and/or pension award letters and 2 years’ 1099s.
+Social security, retirement, and/or pension award letters showing income will last 3 more years.

 Rental agreements for any investment properties currently owned.

 Lenders allow 75% of the rental income to be included as income when calculating DTI.
 You’ll need to provide 2-year lease agreements showing rental income.
 If you purchased the home as a primary residence, lived in it for a year then rented it, one year lease agreement and rental income will be acceptable.
-However, if you purchased the home as a primary residence, lived in it for a year, show no lease agreement for the year the home was vacant then the following year show it leased, be prepared to explain the one year of no lease and reason for the home to be unoccupied in order for the income to be counted in DTI.
+However, if you purchased the home as a primary residence, lived in it for a year, moved out and the home was unoccupied and show no lease agreement time period the home was vacant then leased it, be prepared to explain reason for the home to be unoccupied in order for the income to be counted in DTI.
 An acceptable reason could be the home was in major renovation over a majority of the year.
 Be prepared to show receipts.

 Bankruptcy and Foreclosure Waiting Periods